rikka0w0/MobZReborn/readme.md

 Windows users need to replace `./` and `../` with `.\` and `..\` respectively.

-Since 1.17.1, MobZ (Reborn) for Fabric and Forge share common code as much as possible.
+Since 1.17.1, MobZ (Reborn) for Fabric and Forge share the common code base as much as possible.
 The entire code base uses Minecraft official mapping.

 Intellij IDEA is also supported.